xmendez/wfuzz/docs/index.rst

 Wfuzz is more than a web content scanner:

 - Wfuzz could help you to secure your web applications by finding and exploiting web application vulnerabilities.
 Wfuzz's web application vulnerability scanner is supported by plugins.
 - Wfuzz is a completely modular framework and makes it easy for even the newest of Python developers to contribute.
 Building plugins is simple and takes little more than a few minutes.
-See the Development Guide for more information.
 - Wfuzz exposes a simple language interface to the previous HTTP requests/responses performed using Wfuzz or other tools, such as Burp.
 This allows you to perform manual and semi-automatic tests with full context and understanding of your actions, without relying on a web application scanner underlying implementation.

 User Guide